philwolstenholme/T4-userscripts/README.md

 ### Bulk approve content

-The bookmarklet is for use on the T4 approve content screen.
-It allows the bulk approval of a large number of content items at once, which is useful when you have duplicated lots of content from one part of a site to another.
+The script affects the T4 approve content screen (URL ending in 'SiteManager?ctfn=status').
+It allows the bulk selection of a large number of content items at once, which is useful when you have duplicated lots of content from one part of a site to another and need to move them from a pending status to an approved status.

 Usage